 To enable proper control measures to be taken, all relevant information on the substance or mixture shall be provided.
 The information in this section shall be consistent with the information provided in a registration where one is required.

 In the case of a mixture, the entries shall clearly indicate to which substance in the mixture the data apply, unless it is valid for the whole mixture.
-The data included in this subsection shall apply to the substance or mixture.

 9.2.
 Other information